Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 dimensional distribution.

-The variables we will produce a distribution of will be failure percentage and transaction count, so we calculate and add them as new columns for each observations.
+The variables we will produce a distribution of will be failure percentage and transaction count, such that observations of the data set where both of these values are unusually high will be identified as anomalies.

 <div align="center">